mriscoc/SBA-Library/I2C/readme.md

 **Resume of functions avaliable in the I2C_Adapter**

-**1.Single write function.** Write a single data to dispositive I2C.
+**1. Single write function.** Write a single data to dispositive I2C.

 Example: